 Scenario: Phishing remains the single most popular technique for attackers.
 The open nature of email and your reliance on it for communication make it difficult for defenders to classify messages, so suspicious email investigation is one of your top use cases for automation.
-You would like to use Cisco Umbrella Investigate to look at a domain name, add the risk score, risk status, and domain category to the event in Splunk Phantom.
+You would like to use Cisco Umbrella Investigate to look at a domain name, add the risk score, risk status, and domain category to the event in Splunk SOAR.
 That way, when analysts are assigned events, they will be able to more quickly recognize the purpose of the email, and the domain enrichment will also provide a connection point to take further action on the output.

 To succeed in implementing this use case, you need the following dependencies, resources, and information.

 How to use Splunk software for this use case